jrenaldi79/prompts/README.md

 This directory contains JSON files for n8n.io, a workflow automation tool.
 These workflows demonstrate complex, multi-step AI agent and data processing pipelines.

+-   **`Image Analysis MCP.json`**: A workflow that exposes an image analysis tool via an MCP server.
+It uses Google's Gemini model to analyze images from URLs and generate structured, textual descriptions of their content, suitable for a knowledge base.
+-   **`Zep MCP.json`**: A comprehensive workflow that provides tools for interacting with the Zep long-term memory service through an MCP server.
+It allows an AI agent to manage knowledge "projects" (graphs), add and search memories for users or projects, and handle user creation.
 -   **`agentic_system_parallelization.json`**: A workflow for an agentic system that refines search queries, conducts research, plans projects, generates content, and creates a Google Doc.
 It showcases parallel agent execution.
 -   **`interview_grader.json`**: A workflow designed to grade an interview transcript.
 It uses several documents (Laddering Technique, Interviewing Users, JTBD framework) as a knowledge base to provide detailed feedback and scoring.
 -   **`model_router.json`**: A workflow that acts as an intelligent router.
 It analyzes a user's query to determine its complexity and task type, then selects the most appropriate LLM from a list of Google, OpenAI, and Anthropic models to handle the request.